php-ru/symfony-docs-ru/components/lock.rst

 MongoDbStore
 ~~~~~~~~~~~~

-.. versionadded:: 4.3

-    The ``MongoDbStore`` was introduced in Symfony 4.3.

 The MongoDbStore saves locks on a MongoDB server, it requires a
 ``\MongoDB\Client`` connection from `mongodb/mongodb`_.
 This store does not
 support blocking and expects a TTL to avoid stalled locks::